lucidsoftware/lucid-programming-competition-2021/problems/ScariestPath/description.md

 For a given collection of scariness values and adjacencies, what is the maximum number of times that a visitor can be scared while visiting?

 ## Interpreting the Input
+The input consists of the number of houses `n`, the list of scariness values for the houses, and an `n` by `n` adjacency matrix.
+The `i`th value in the list of scariness values describes the scariness value of the `i`th house.
+The value in the `i`th row and `j`th column of the adjacency matrix is `1` if house `i` is neighbors with house `j`.
 The input will be formatted in the following way:

 ```